Tag: life

 Grief in dementia

-Visiting my dad now, I barely recognize him, and he doesn’t recognize me.
+Visiting my dad now, I barely recognise him, and he doesn’t recognise me.
 Dementia changes everything—memories, personality, connection.
 Grieving isn’t a waste of time; it’s a way to honour what’s lost.
 And even in the sadness, there are moments that remind me he is still here, still my dad.

 -